aslamabbas/aslamabbas.github.io/_posts/2016-06-09-is-elon-musk-the-world-s-greatest-entrepreneur-.markdown

 **To Know More**

 Read the [story](http://www.bloomberg.com/graphics/2015-elon-musk-spacex/) made by Bloomberg.
 It is pretty long but has all the details.
 They also made an excellent [documentary](https://www.youtube.com/watch?v=mh45igK4Esw).
 Also, check out his [reading list](http://www.inc.com/geoffrey-james/9-powerful-books-elon-musk-recommends.html).
-A part of his success it attributed to his obsessive reading habit and a super brain to process it all.
+A part of his success it attributed to his obsessive reading habit and a super brain that process it all.